apple/foundationdb/documentation/sphinx/source/backups.rst

 ``-v <VERSION>``
   Instead of the latest version the backup can be restored to, restore to VERSION.

+``--timestamp <YYYY-MM-DD.HH:MI:SS>``
+  Instead of the latest version the backup can be restored to, restore to a version from approximately the given timestamp.
+Requires orig_cluster_file to be specified.

+``--orig_cluster_file <CONNFILE>``
+  The cluster file for the original database from which the backup was created.
+The original database is only needed to convert a --timestamp argument to a database version.

 .. program:: fdbrestore abort